Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 We have been feeding her and petting her as she ate since she was a puppy.
 We worked really hard in making her understand that when we are close to her food we give her lots of love.
 But every time we put our hands in her food bowl, she will growl and try to bite.

 After reading her response, everything was crystal clear to me.
 By petting and sticking her hands in this poor dog's food bowl, she was creating an aggressive, food-guarding dog.
-Surprisingly, this literature of petting dogs while they eat and sticking your hands in their food bowl is widespread.
+Surprisingly, this literature about petting dogs while they eat and sticking your hands in their food bowl is widespread.
 I'm not sure where it comes from, but it is completely wrong!

 First of all, it is very frustrating for a dog and goes against his primal needs.
 Before we had domesticated canines, there was no such thing as one dog bothering another dog while eating.
 If you watch a group of wild canines eat, you will notice that they each maintain a certain distance and respect each others' spaces.
 This is a very important rule in their society, and not even a higher-ranking wolf would bother a lower-ranking one while it is eating.
 Dogs are certainly not wolves, but it is typical in the animal kingdom for animals to want to eat in peace and maintain space.